khulnasoft-lab/design.khulnasoft.com/contents/components/pagination.md

 ## Reference

-Todo: Add reference for the "more than 20" pagination item count requirements.
+<admonition type="todo">Add reference for the "more than 20" pagination item count requirements.</admonition>